 In Ohio in 2015, there were over 125,000 reported non-fatal workplace injuries.
-Most of these employees were able to return to work promptly.
-Many suffered no significant lasting effects of their injuries, and they were able to recover fully.
+Most employees returned to work promptly.
+Many suffered no significant lasting effects of their injuries, and they recovered fully.
 Unfortunately, there were others who were not so lucky.
 For some Ohio and Columbus workers, a workplace injury or illness leaves them with permanent physical damage.
 For those employees, life is forever changed.
-While they may be able to work, their earning capacity may be diminished, and their personal lives may not be the same.
-To help address some of the challenges these workers face, the Ohio workers’ compensation system offers permanent partial disability benefits.
+While they may work, their earning capacity may be diminished, and their personal lives may not be the same.
+To help address some challenges these workers face, the Ohio workers’ compensation system offers permanent partial disability benefits.

 Permanent Partial Disability Benefits for Injured Ohio Workers

-Permanent partial disability (PPD) is offered to Columbus and Ohio workers who experience what is known as residual damage after a work-related illness or injury.
+Permanent partial disability (PPD) is offered to Columbus and Ohio workers who experience residual damage after a work-related illness or injury.
 Residual damage is permanent injury that cannot be resolved; an employee has recovered as fully as is possible, but will never return to the same physical state as before the injury.
-Often, this means that the employee will not be able to work and earn income in the same manner.
+Often, this means that the employee cannot work and earn income in the same manner.
 Permanent partial disability benefits seek to address the loss of earning capacity created by the injury.

-For example, consider a factory worker who has a piece of equipment fall on his arm, breaking his elbow.
+For example, consider a factory worker with a piece of equipment falling on his arm, breaking his elbow.
 He receives proper treatment and heals.
-However, after the injury, he is unable to fully extend his arm again.
-While he may be able to perform some job functions and still work, he has suffered a permanent injury that could qualify for PPD benefits.
+However, after the injury, he cannot extend his arm.
+While he may perform job functions and still work, he has suffered a permanent injury that could qualify for PPD benefits.

 Compensation for Permanent Partial Disability for Ohio BWC claimants

-Permanent partial disability benefits are paid biweekly, like most workers’ compensation benefits.
+Permanent partial disability benefits are paid every other week, like most workers’ compensation benefits.
 Typically, the amount is based on two-thirds of the worker’s average weekly wage, though the amount may not exceed one-third of the statewide average weekly wage.